arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

 App.run()
 ```

+For more details on how to import and initialize Bricks, see [Use Bricks in Your App](../use-bricks/).

 ## AI Models in Custom Bricks

 In the App Lab ecosystem, there is a strict separation between **AI Bricks** (the Python interface and Docker Runner) and **AI Models** (the data blobs/weights).